-It is recommended that council agree 'We are Norwich' - the draft corporate plan 2024-29 - and that it is formally adopted.
+It is recommended that cabinet agree 'We are Norwich' - the draft corporate plan 2024-29 - and recommend the plan to council for consideration at its meeting of Tuesday 12 March 2024.

 - People live independently and well in a diverse and safe city. - Norwich is a sustainable and healthy city. - Norwich has the infrastructure and housing it needs to be a successful city. - The city has an inclusive economy in which residents have equal opportunity to flourish. - Norwich City Council is in good shape to serve the city.